 Grampians National Park to Adelaide

 This morning you will visit the Brambuk Aboriginal Cultural Centre before doing some more hiking in the beautiful Grampians.
 On the way to Adelaide you will stop at Mt.
 Arapiles for lunch.
 In the afternoon sit back and enjoy the landscapes and drive to Adelaide where you will arrive at approximately 7.00pm.
 (BL)

 A free day to relax or explore the city of Adelaide.
 Activities and meals are at additional cost.
 Overnight accommodation is included.

-We start our adventure travelling through the vineyards of the Clare Valley wine region, but soon enough we’re heading into the rugged Outback through the historic town of Melrose, gateway to the Flinders Ranges.
-We enjoy an easy stroll through the awesome Alligator Gorge, which is sometimes bursting with wild flowers.
-Our night is spent in the town of Quorn where we stay at historic accommodation.
+We start our adventure traveling through the vineyards of the Clare Valley wine region, but soon enough we’re heading into the rugged Outback through the historic town of Melrose, gateway to the Flinders Ranges.
+We enjoy an easy stroll through the awesome Alligator Gorge, which is sometimes bursting with wildflowers.
+We’ll then settle in the heart of the Southern Flinders Ranges for the night.
 (LD)

 Day of leisure to either relax or explore the Red Centre township of Alice Springs.
 All activities and meals are at your own expense.
 Accommodation is included.

 Your adventure through the ‘Territory’ to Darwin begins by crossing the Tropic of Capricorn just north of Alice Springs.
 The huge granite boulders known as the Devils Marbles (Karlu Karlu) make for great photos.
 Tonight you will camp north of Tennant Creek at historic Banka Banka Cattle Station.
 (LD)